Skip to main content

 What is Prop Trading?

-Proprietary trading — prop trading — is a model where a firm provides capital to traders who prove they can manage risk within defined parameters.
-You pay a challenge fee, pass an evaluation, and the firm funds your account with their money.
-You trade; you split the profits.
+Proprietary trading — prop trading — is a very popular model.
+A firm provides capital to skilled retail traders.
+You prove you can manage risk within strict parameters.
+You pay an initial challenge fee.
+You pass an evaluation phase.
+The firm then funds your account with their money.
+You trade their capital.
+You split the net profits.

 Is Prop Trading Halal?